tomdoel/ImageSplit/README.rst

                              Start index for filename suffix when loading or saving a sequence of files

+    -d DESCRIPTOR
-    -d DESCRIPTOR            Specifies that the input files shoudl be assembled using the file DESCRIPTOR as a guide.
+                             Specifies that the input files should be assembled using the file DESCRIPTOR as a guide.
 The DESCRIPTOR file (.imagesplit) is generated from a previous splitting, and stores file offsets which allow you to assemble subvolumes back into a volume.
                              The filenames in the DESCRIPTOR file will be overridden by the specified INPUT file name.
                              This allows you to combine files according to a template generated from a different file splitting.

 Specify how to split the image: